surya101294/Hospital_App/readme.md

 ## `**Backend`**

-- Create all relevant APIs for user auth, posting, and fetching appointments.
+- Creating all relevant APIs for user auth, posting, and fetching appointments.
 - Filter, Sort, Search and Pagination should be done through API. (**Doing this manually through fronted will be considered null and void**)
 - Take care of all good practices - naming conventions, MVC structure etc.

----

-## `**Submission`**

-- Please submit deployed link and GitHub link of code.
-- **Deploy backend as well**.
-- **Push your code into `masai-repo`, don’t submit personal repo links.**
-- Please double check if deployed version works or not (run deployed version on your laptop and then submit it).
-- Any issues in deployed link, will be considered null and void.
-- Please verify your submissions are correct.
-- Make sure you follow all instructions carefully.
-- Submit before deadline.

----

-## `**Rubrics`**

-- React
-- Node, Express and Mongo
-- Backend APIs and code structure
-- Filter, Sort, Search, and Pagination functionality through backend.
-- Pixel perfect UI.
-- Code cleanliness.